First off, an IRA (Individual Retirement Arrangement) is NOT an investment.

 Example: if your income is too high ($191,000/year as of 2014), then you can’t contribute to a Roth IRA at all.
 You can still contribute to a Traditional IRA, no matter how high your income, but the tax benefits decrease as your income increase.

 Limits and Catching Up

-You can “catch-up” on your investing into an IRA, if you are 50 or older, because you are allowed to invest an additional $1000 on top of the regular annual limit.
+You can “catch-up” on your investments into an IRA, if you are 50 or older because you are allowed to invest an additional $1000 on top of the regular annual limit.